 Discover Your Forest: Discover Your Forest is a non-profit organization that partners with the Deschutes and Ochoco National Forests to connect visitors and volunteers with the forests with different programs and events.
 Discover Your Forest engages youth to reach out to the next generation through educational outreach and career pathway programs.

-East Cascade Workforce: The East Cascade Workforce brings together business, labor, education and economic development that focuses on workforce issues.
+East Cascades Workforce Investment Board: East Cascades Works brings together business, labor, education and economic development that focuses on workforce issues.

 EDCO: Economic Development for Central Oregon is creating a diverse local economy and a strong base of middle class jobs in Central Oregon.
 They help relocate employers, mentor and advise younger companies and partner with local traded-sector companies to help them grow.